Royal-Navy/design-system/packages/docs-site/src/library/pages/components/button.md

 <ButtonPrimaryStates />

 #### Hierarchy & Placement
-Avoid using multiple Primary Buttons in the same piece of UI.
+Avoid using multiple Primary Buttons in the same block of user interface (UI).
 This can make the main action unclear and confuse users.
 If you need multiple actions, decide which action is the most important one and make this your Primary Button.
 All other actions should use Secondary or Tertiary Buttons.

 <ButtonPrimaryHierarchy />